What is Birth Equity?

 Local Initiatives

-The 2022 Early Childhood Initiative Equitable Opportunities Grant supports nonprofit organizations implementing strategic efforts to build regional resilience by increasing equitable access to high-quality, affordable early education, care and support services for young children and their caretakers.
+The 2023 Early Childhood Initiative Equitable Opportunities Grants support nonprofit organizations implementing strategic efforts to build the region’s resilience by increasing access to educational opportunities and supportive services for young children and their caretakers and families.

 Learn more about our Early Childhood Initiative and consider an online donation to help provide all children and their families access to the early care, education and resources they need to flourish, including increasing access to care.